 Ten promising young students at graduate level (MA students and PhD candidates) will be selected to participate in this Masterclass honouring the 41th Erasmus Birthday Lecture.

 Commonplace-books were one of the main ways of organising information and managing knowledge in the early modern period.
 But the commonplaces (technically known as the loci or topoi) also offered rules for reading and composition across a range of disciplines, including history, literature, and theology.
 In this masterclass, we will examine the intellectual origins of the commonplaces, explore their cultural and aesthetic significance in early modern Europe, and illustrate their uses by looking at a range of case studies.

 Katrin Ettenhuber is Fellow and Director of Studies in English at Pembroke College, Cambridge (UK).
 She works on the connections between literature and religion in the early modern period, as well as on the history of logic and rhetoric.
 She has recently finished a book project, The Logical Renaissance: Literature, Argument and Cognition, 1479-1630; other major publications include Donne’s Augustine: Renaissance Cultures of Interpretation (2011), vol. 5 of The Oxford Edition of the Sermons of John Donne (2015), and Renaissance Figures of Speech (2008), co-edited with Gavin Alexander and Sylvia Adamson.

-Fifteen promising young students at graduate level (MA students and PhD candidates) will be selected to participate in this Masterclass.
+Ten promising young students at graduate level ((R)MA students and PhD candidates) will be selected to participate in this Masterclass.
 In case you are interested, please apply before 1 April 2022 via this .
 More information can be found on the website of KNAW.

-We will inform you by 10 November whether you are invited to join the Masterclass.
+You will be informed by 1 April whether you are invited to join the Masterclass.
 The public lecture by Katrin Ettenhuber, Erasmus among the Dialecticians: Copia and its Discontents, will take place later in the afternoon.